Stuart-Mouse/odin-gon/notes.md

                 Alternatively, our basic token could be the fields themselves.
 But then of course, we are essentially just constructing a flat DOM, like what the original uGON parser did.
                     This may actually be a good idea from an API point of view, since we could then potentially feed input from other file types (like XML, JSON) into the sax parser, allowing for multiple tokenizer implementations more easily. we could separate the implementation into frontends that just generate a []SAX_Field, and a backend to handle data bindings/callbacks

         For now, I think it would be judicious to simply disallow multiple bindings by default, and *perhaps* we could consider adding them back in in the future if they would actually provide any utility.
         Serialization definitely cannot allow multiple bindings to the same field.
         We should not change the tokenization implementation until serialization is properly figured out, IO_Data is useful and complete
             Once the GON parser is actually a complete GON parser, then we can *begin* to think about how the SAX engine can be made to work with other formats
             The same goes for the GenericDOM ideas that have been floating around in my head.

+        Addendum:
+        The only practical reason to allow multiple bindings to the same object would be for 'usings' on structs.
+        And even still, we would not actually need to have multiple bindings per se, we would just add some extra logic to match fields to the struct members of a using'd struct of our outer struct.
+        For serialization, its as simple as just not writing the name and braces for the using'd struct and not increasing the indent.

 add the ability to create a data binding to a field whose name contains the / character.